 NaaS Technology Inc. is a holding company with no operations of its own.
 We conduct our operations in China primarily through our PRC subsidiaries.
 As a result, although other means are available for us to obtain financing at the holding company level, NaaS Technology Inc.'s ability to pay dividends to the shareholders and to service any debt it may incur may depend upon dividends paid by our PRC subsidiaries.
 If any of our subsidiaries incurs debt on its own behalf in the future, the instruments governing such debt may restrict its ability to pay dividends to NaaS Technology Inc. Under PRC laws and regulations, our PRC subsidiaries are subject to certain restrictions with respect to payment of dividends or other transfers of any of their net assets to us.
 Our PRC subsidiaries are permitted to pay dividends only out of their retained earnings, if any, as determined in accordance with PRC accounting standards and regulations.
 PRC laws also require a foreign-invested enterprise to set aside at least 10% of its after-tax profits as the statutory common reserve fund until the cumulative amount of the statutory common reserve fund reaches 50% or more of such enterprises' registered capital, if any, to fund its statutory common reserves, which are not available for distribution as cash dividends.
 Remittance of dividends by a wholly foreign-owned enterprise out of mainland China is also subject to examination by the banks designated by the PRC State Administration of Foreign Exchange, or SAFE.
-These restrictions are benchmarked against the paid-up capital and the statutory reserve fund operations or for other use outside of mainland China due to interventions in or the imposition of restrictions and limitations by the PRC government on our ability to transfer cash.
-As a result, our ability to grow, make investments or acquisitions that could be beneficial to our business, pay dividends, or otherwise fund and conduct our business may be materially and adversely affected.
+These restrictions are benchmarked against the paid-up capital and the statutory reserve funds of our PRC subsidiaries.
+To the extent cash in our business is in China or in an entity in mainland China, the funds may not be available to fund operations or for other use outside of mainland China due to interventions in or the imposition of restrictions and limitations by the PRC government on our ability to transfer cash.
+As a result, our ability to grow, make investments or acquisitions that could be beneficial to our business, p

-For risks relating to the fund flows of our operations in China, see "Risk Factors-Risks Related to Doing Business in China-We may rely on dividends and other distributions on equity paid by our PRC subsidiaries to fund any cash and financing requirements we may have, and any limitation on the ability of our PRC subsidiaries to make payments to us could have a material and adverse effect on our ability to conduct our business."
+For risks relating to the fund flows of our operations in China, see "Item 3.
+Key Information-D. Risk Factors-Risks Related to Doing Business in China-We may rely on dividends and other distributions on equity paid by our PRC subsidiaries to fund any cash and financing requirements we may have, and any limitation on the ability of our PRC subsidiaries to make payments to us could have a material and adverse effect on our ability to conduct our business."

 Prior to the Restructuring completed in early 2022, NaaS' EV charging service business in China was a part of NewLink's businesses and was primarily conducted through NewLink and its consolidated entities.
-See "Corporate History and Structure."
+See "Item 4.
+Information on the Company-A. History and Development of the Company."